Rusty-flanked crake: Feeding

 The rusty-flanked crake's foraging technique and diet have not been documented but are assumed to be similar to those of congeners.
 They usually forage on the ground or in shallow water, mostly for insects but also feeding on seeds.

 Breeding

 Nothing is known about the rusty-flanked crake's breeding biology.

 Vocalization

 The rusty-flanked crake's song is "an abrupt, loose churring" sometimes preceded by single notes: "ti ... ti .. ti.ti.trrrrrrrrrrrrrr".
 It is especially vocal during the morning, and in May to July.

 Status

 The IUCN originally assessed the rusty-flanked crake in 1988 as Threatened, then in 1994 as Vulnerable and in 2000 as Endangered.
 In 2018 it was again assessed as Vulnerable.
 It has a limited range which is however larger than thought in the past.
 Its estimated population of between 1000 and 2500 mature individuals is believed to be decreasing.
-Degradation and destruction of its habitat by industrial waste, tourist development, agriculture, and dam expansion are the principle threats.
+Degradation and destruction of its habitat by industrial waste, tourist development, agriculture, and dam expansion are the principal threats.
 It appears to be locally common and "conversion of largely-forested regions to pastureland with water-bodies may favour this crake."